PsiUpsilonEI/Bylaws/README.md

 #### Subsection D: Appointed Positions

 1. All appointed positions must be appointed by the President and approved by a Class A vote.
-2. Appointed officers may be dismissed at the discretion of the Executive Committee.
+2. Appointed officers may be dismissed at the discretion of the Archon.

 #### Subsection E: Judicial Board